Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Even if your child is healthy, keep bringing him or her in for yearly checkups.
-This ensures your child’s health is protected with scheduled vaccinations.
-And the healthcare provider can make sure your child’s growth and development is progressing well.
+These visits make sure that your child’s health is protected with scheduled vaccines and health screenings.
+Your child's healthcare provider will also check his or her growth and development.
 This sheet describes some of what you can expect.

 Here are some topics you, your child, and the healthcare provider may want to discuss during this visit: